spicy-wolf/spine-wallpaper-engine/public/assets/README.md

 ## Animated Texture Type

-The `meshes` array can also contains other type of animations or static images
+The `meshes` array can also contain other type of animations or static images

 ### Template